HasChad/rayshooter/README.md

 # rayshooter
-Very basic and unfinished shooter game test made with Raylib using C
+Very basic and unfinished shooter game test made with Raylib using C++